-Goodwill and other intangibles:
+Goodwill and other intangibles

-The accompanying Consolidated Balance Sheets at December 31, 2017 and 2016, include goodwill and other intangible assets recorded as the result of acquisitions.
+The accompanying Consolidated Balance Sheets at December 31, 2018 and 2017, include goodwill and other intangible assets recorded as the result of acquisitions.
 The Company reviews goodwill for impairment annually during the fourth quarter, or when events or changes in circumstances indicate the carrying value of these assets might exceed their current fair values.
-During 2017 and 2016, the goodwill impairment test included a quantitative assessment, which compared the fair value of the reporting unit to its carrying amount, including goodwill.
-The Company operates as a single reporting unit, and the Company determined that its fair value exceeded its carrying value, including goodwill, as of December 31, 2017 and 2016; as such, no goodwill impairment adjustment was required as of December 31, 2017 and 2016.
+During 2018 and 2017, the goodwill impairment test included a quantitative assessment, which compared the fair value of the reporting unit to its carrying amount, including goodwill.
+The Company operates as a single reporting unit, and the Company determined that its fair value exceeded its carrying value, including goodwill, as of December 31, 2018 and 2017; as such, no goodwill impairment adjustment was required as of December 31, 2018 and 2017.
 Finite-lived intangibles are carried at cost and amortization is calculated using the straight-line method, generally over the estimated useful lives of the intangibles.
+See Note 4 for further information concerning the Company's goodwill and other intangibles.